 For the purposes of this discussion, you can think of fiber as food matter that passes through the stomach and small intestine without digestion by our digestive enzymes.
 This food matter enters the large intestine where it comes into contact with bacteria that colonize both the walls and lumen of the large intestine.

-Make tracking fiber easier with dialed in macro calculations for your Custom Macro Blueprint
+Make tracking fiber easier with dialed in macro calculations for your Macro Blueprint.

 Acetate: Absorbed in the large intestine, passes through the liver and can be used as an energy source throughout the body.